Strictly viewers left ‘cringing’ over Nigel Harman and Katya Jones exchange

 Professional dancer Jones is paired with the Olivier award-winning Casualty actor on this year’s series of the BBC competition, and they have impressed viewers with their weekly routines despite middling scores from the judging panel.

-Those tuning into the show’s companion series, It Takes Two, on Monday (30 October), detected an uncomfortable moment when the pair teased their forthcoming routine, which they will perform on Saturday (4 November).
+Those tuning into the show’s companion series, It Takes Two, on Monday (30 October), detected an uncomfortable moment when the pair teased their forthcoming routine, which they will perform tonight (4 November).

 When host Fleur East asked about their next dance – a Tango to Miley Cyrus and Mark Ronson’s “Nothing Breaks Like as Heart” – Harman said it was about “power, drive and drama”, with Harman stating: “We’ve got a really good story.”
 He then said to Jones: “I’ll let you tell the story.’